grafana/developer-advocacy/projects/Grafana Office Hours/GOH - LLM Observability with Ishan Jain.md

 - How can we monitor AI?
 	- Instrumentation
 		- Manual: OpenTelemetry
-		- Automated: OpenLIT SDK, Traceloop, Lantrace?
+		- Automated: OpenLIT SDK, Traceloop, Langtrace?
 	- Demo? : AI integration for Grafana Cloud: AI Observability (Tempo, Prometheus or Mimir)
 		- There was already an OpenAI integration but it wasn't OTel specific.
 He really wanted something that was a one line or one-click thing.
 	- OpenLit dashboard for Grafana Cloud